-The way you pay for care if you have the financial means to do so will be uniform across Wales- there will be one set of assessment and charging arrangements for all adults asked to pay for their care.
-This will be for both residential and non-residential care.
+The way you pay for care if you have the financial means to do so is uniform across Wales - there is one set of assessment and charging arrangements for all adults asked to pay for their care.
+This is for both residential and non-residential care.

-Everyone paying a charge will receive a detailed statement explaining its calculation and it can be queried where necessary.
+Everyone paying a charge receives a detailed statement explaining its calculation and it can be queried where necessary.

-In 2011, Welsh Government announced a cap on the amount councils can charge for non-residential care and support- this cap remains and is £60 per week.
+In 2011, Welsh Government announced a cap on the amount councils can charge for non-residential care and support - this cap is currently £80 per week.

 How will we know if the Act is successful?

-Local authorities across Wales will record their performance, and will be able to compare themselves with other areas.
-They can then learn and improve by sharing best practice.
-The Welsh Government will report on progress towards well-being in an annual report.
+Local authorities across Wales are recording their performance, and will be able to compare themselves with other areas.
+They are able to learn and improve by sharing best practice.
+The Welsh Government reports on progress towards well-being in an annual report.